Federal Work-Study Program

 The Federal Work-Study Program provides jobs for undergraduate students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to each student’s course of study.

-The Panther Work Program
+Panther Work Program

 How Much Will I Make?

 On the Federal Work-Study Program you’ll earn at least the current federal minimum wage, but the amount might be higher depending on the type of work you do and the skills required.
 Your total Federal Work-Study award depends on when you apply your level of need and the funding level at Georgia State University.
+Panther Work students will be paid a set wage of $8.75 per hour.

 Are Student Employment Jobs on Campus or off Campus?